Web Design Standards: Guidelines for Consistency

 Yes and no.

 The minimalist trend has been around for a long time.
-More and more web developers and website owners are using the style choice to give them a clean, polished look.
+More and more web developers and website owners are using the style choice to give them a clean, polished look over edgy designs.

 An interesting note from the ebook we talked about above details the trend of minimalist design and why it works so well in modern web design.